mauiwowie88/cryptovue/README.md

+# CryptoVue
-# CryptoVue is a Vue.js application that fetches and displays cryptocurrency data.
+A Vue.js application that fetches and displays cryptocurrency data.
 The app uses Element Plus for UI components, ApexCharts for data visualization, and CoinGecko's public API to fetch the latest cryptocurrency data.

 ## Project setup